-LSTV describes unilateral (IIIa) or bilateral (IIIb) lumbarization/sacralization with complete bony fusion of the transverse process(es) to the sacrum.
+LSTV describes unilateral (IIIa) or bilateral (IIIb) lumbarization/sacralization with a complete bony fusion of the transverse process(es) to the sacrum.

 involves a unilateral type II transition with a type III on the contralateral side.

-Thus Bertolotti’s syndrome represents part of the lumbosacral transitional vertebrae spectrum as cause of back pain.
+Thus Bertolotti’s syndrome represents part of the lumbosacral transitional vertebrae spectrum as a cause of back pain.
 It is being discussed separately because of its historical importance and common usage and recognition among clinicians.

 Lumboscaral Transitional Vertebra is discussed in detail separately.

 Diagnosis of Bertolotti Syndrome

 The transitional vertebra as a cause of back pain should be suspected in refractory back pain though it is an uncommon cause.
 Many patients with Bertolotti’s syndrome present incidentally during the routine radiographic examination.
 These patients may not have symptoms or signs of this condition.